 The organisation and its members also contribute at peaceful activities.
 Sport competitions or entertainment events are difficult to hold without a smoothly functioning communication system, which requires the necessary staff to operate.
 Many members of FRO opt to help during these events by, providing and operating the communication network.
 FRO has previously helped at some orienteering, cycling, and alpine skiing events.

-FRO has, for a long time, been prepared to assist with its communications resources in emergencies such as accidents and forest fires as well as helping with search parties etc. With their own equipment and personnel trained to work together through their activities within the organisation.
-This kind of help can generally be obtained quickly by contacting the local FRO branch or through the central office in Stockholm by calling +46 10-641 21 17 or send an e-mail to firstname.lastname@example.org.
+The organisation is always prepared to assist with its equipment during emergencies, such as larger accidents and forest fires, as well as to aid search parties.
+This kind of help can generally be obtained quickly by contacting the local FRO branch or the central office in Enköping, either by calling +46 10-641 21 17 or sending an e-mail to firstname.lastname@example.org.